 This was an amazing feeling to be recognized for doing a good job.
 I have never had a chance before now to experience anything like that and I was so amazed and excited to have had that opportunity.
 I also receive a Falconer Award in Fine Arts around this time as well.
 This was because I first started as a Fine Arts major before moving to CS.

-Due to good grades, I was invited to join the PTK which is the 'International Honor society of American Community and Junior Colleges.'
+Due to outstanding grades, I was invited to join the PTK which is the 'International Honor society of American Community and Junior Colleges.'
 I was VP of Communications for the Xi Alpha chapter at BCC!
 2019 semester.
 Our officer team took our chapter from a one star to a five-star chapter.
 Our Honors in action project was about the impacts of community policing and how it helps bring together the community and cops in a more trusting and meaningful manner.
 Part of this project was a big boot and shoe drive that was supported and sponsored by the local police departments Officer Derby, a leader on the front lines of community policing

 Being actively involved with programs and activities that are there on campus is a good way to build up interpersonal skills and relationships.
 Having access to information, resources and to members in the technology fields is very helpful when learning about new and exciting things.
 I've been very lucky to be able to have so many great people supporting me and my continued education.
 Being a non-traditional student has made it a bit difficult at times when it comes to learning new complex ideas and just having a place to turn to get the help needed has been a key component in my successful restructuring.